Bahareh Hedayat

 Bahareh Hedayat (بهاره هدایت, born 1981) is an Iranian activist and campaigner for women's rights.
 She was one of the activists who worked on the One Million Signatures campaign to change laws that discriminate against women in Iran.
 She has been arrested and imprisoned several times.

 Life

 Hedayat is a founding member of a petition for women's rights in Iran known as the "One Million Signatures campaign".

 She graduated from the University of Economic Sciences in Tehran.
 She was a student at the University of Tehran in the School of Economics.

-On June 14, 2016, the United Nation's Working Group on Arbitrary Detention issued an opinion demanding Hedayat's immediate release, her imprisonment since 2009 being arbitrary and against international law.
+On June 14, 2016, the United Nations' Working Group on Arbitrary Detention issued an opinion demanding Hedayat's immediate release, her imprisonment since 2009 being arbitrary and against international law.
 Hedayat experienced severe negligence and was denied access to her medical needs at various times throughout her imprisonment.
 She was also on occasion denied family visits and phone calls.
 During her time in prison, Hedayat translated Dave Eggers book The Circle and David Mitchell's Cloud Atlas from English to Persian all by hand and with the help of a dictionary.